oxheadalpha/nft-tutorial/README.md

 Token metadata can store a reference to some external document and/or image.
-This tutorial supports storing external data on [IPFS](https://ipfs.io) and keeping IPFS hash as a part of the token metadata.
+This tutorial supports storing external data on [IPFS](https://ipfs.io) and keeping an IPFS hash as a part of the token metadata.

 Let's create a single NFT token which references an image on IPFS.

-1. Upload your image to IPFS and obtain image file hash.
+1. Upload your image to IPFS and obtain an image file hash.
 There are multiple ways to do that.
-One of the possible solutions is to install [IPFS Companion](https://github.com/ipfs-shipyard/ipfs-companion) web plugin and upload an image file from there.
+One of the possible solutions is to install the [IPFS Companion](https://github.com/ipfs-shipyard/ipfs-companion) web plugin and upload an image file from there.
 You can upload multiple images and/or documents if you plan to create a collection of multiple NFTs.

-2. Copy IPFS file hash code (`CID`).
+2. Copy the IPFS file hash code (`CID`).
 For this example we will use `QmRyTc9KbD7ZSkmEf4e7fk6A44RPciW5pM4iyqRGrhbyvj`

-3. Execute `tznft mint` command adding IPFS hash as a forth parameter in the token description.
+3. Execute `tznft mint` command adding IPFS hash as a fourth parameter in the token description.

 ```sh